RPGNZ/Pivot-point-DCA-strategy/README.md

 1. **Regular Weekly DCA (Dollar-Cost Averaging)**
 2. **Pivot Point–Based Weekly DCA**

-The objective is to evaluate whether allocating weekly capital using technical pivot levels (combined with an EMA filter) can improve capital efficiency compared to a standard weekly DCA approach.
+The objective is to evaluate whether allocating weekly capital using technical pivot levels can improve capital efficiency compared to a standard weekly DCA approach.

 The backtest includes: